Driving the Icefields Parkway

 Because you can’t see the lake from the road, most people assume that Bow Glacier Falls is just another mountain stream.
 Well tl;dr, it’s not :D. We were up there when it was raining so we didn’t really feel like swimming, but on a hot day, I bet this icy lake would be an incredible place to take a dip!

-Be prepared to fjord across mountain streams and for a little bit of scrambling at times if you’re going to try this one.
+Be prepared to fjord across mountain streams and for a little bit of scrambling if you’re going to try this one.

 6. Peyto Lake